Jubatian/rrpge-spec/specs/acc_arch.rst

 - (SC) Scaled blitter, combining a source area onto a destination.
 - \(LI) Line, capable to draw lines by start point, direction and length.

-On the source in "BB" and "SC" modes the following transformations may be
+In all modes the following transformations may be applied (in "FL" and "LI" modes the source being the pattern to output):
-applied:

-- Barrel rotation per pixel.
+- Source barrel rotation per pixel.
+- Source AND mask per pixel.
+- Colorkeying (a designated transparent color index).
-- AND & OR mask per pixel.
+- Source OR mask per pixel.
 - Reindexing using a reindex table (color remapping).

-All three modes are capable to combine the source and the destination together in two ways before writing back to the destination.
-These are as follows:

-- Colorkeying (a designated transparent color index).
 - Reindexing by destination (color remapping).
+- Destination write mask (selecting bit positions to be written).

 Some more advanced examples of usages of the Accelerator are as follows: